To qualify for this Resuscitation Science Symposium award, you must meet the following deadlines:

-For awards requiring abstract submission, the deadline to submit your science to Resuscitation Science Symposium 2022 is June 20, 2022, 6 p.m.
-Central Time.
+For awards requiring abstract submission, the deadline to submit your science to Resuscitation Science Symposium 2023 is June 20, 2023, 6 p.m.
+(CDT).

 The Max Harry Weil Award for Resuscitation Science was established in 2012.
 The award acknowledges the accomplishments of young investigators and to encourage investigators to continue their research in biomedical sciences relevant to the mission and scope of the 3CPR council.

 This award honors the memory of Max Harry Weil, MD, PhD, considered the “father of critical care medicine” and a pioneer in 3CPR science.

 Weil died on July 29, 2011, at his home in Rancho Mirage, Calif, at the age of 84.
 He was an acclaimed physician who received numerous accolades in the cardiology and critical care field.
 He was the founding president of the Society of Critical Care Medicine; a Fellow of the American Heart Association, a master fellow of the College of Chest Physicians; a master of the American College of Physicians; and a fellow of the American College of Cardiology.
 He was the author or coauthor of more than 1,300 articles, chapters and books, and held more than two dozen patents.